TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 6. **Rollbacks**:
    - Reverts to a previous version of your application deployment to ensure stability if issues arise.

+   Kubernetes enables rolling back to a previous version of an application if a deployment encounters issues.
+It ensures no downtime while switching between application versions.

 ### 7. **Monitoring**:
    - Tracks container and cluster health using tools like Prometheus and Grafana to provide real-time insights into performance.